Understanding Catastrophic Forgetting in Language Models via Implicit Inference: Experiments on language models

 \subsection{Effect of instruction tuning on in-context learning}

-Instruction tuning is a common fine-tuning procedure to enable pretrained LLMs to follow natural language instructions.
-While instruction tuning improves instruction following ability, we find that it can come at the cost of other capabilities such as in-context learning.
+Instruction tuning is a common procedure to enable pretrained LLMs to follow natural language instructions.
+While instruction tuning improves instruction following (IF) ability, we find that it can come at the cost of other capabilities such as in-context learning.
 This is particularly amplified when the two tasks are at conflict with each other.
 For example, suppose the prompt contains exemplars corresponding to a latent task, but the final query $\xquery$ takes the form of an instruction (such as \emph{What is 2 + 2?}).
 How well do models perform in-context learning in this setting?

-To test this, we generate prompts using the template in \reffig{english_template}, where there are different solutions conditioned on whether the task is in-context learning (ICL) or instruction following.
-See \refapp{icl_it_template} for full details on how these prompts were generated and \refapp{icl_it_examples} for concrete examples.
-We find that fine-tuned models are always less likely to perform in-context learning compared to their pre-trained counterparts: Alpaca and Vicuna-7b perform ICL on $56.75\%$ and $40.00\%$ less inputs than LLaMa-7b and OPT-IML-1.3b performs ICL on $21.00\%$ less inputs than OPT-1.3b.
+To test this, we consider a controlled experiment where prompts follow the template in \reffig{english_template} with different solutions if the task is in-context learning (ICL) vs instruction following (IF) (evaluation details in \refapp{icl_it_template}, examples in \refapp{icl_it_examples}).
+We find that fine-tuned models are always less likely to perform in-context learning compared to their pre-trained counterparts: Alpaca \citep{alpaca} and Vicuna-7b \citep{vicuna2023} perform ICL on $56.75\%$ and $40.00\%$ less inputs than LLaMa-7b \citep{touvron2023llama} and OPT-IML-1.3b \citep{iyer2023optiml} performs ICL on $21.00\%$ less inputs than OPT-1.3b \citep{zhang2022opt}.